omega8cc/boa/docs/AEGIR2BOA.md

   certificate until you enable it there (see cert-sync).
 The renewal-mirroring half of `cert-sync` has still not been exercised against a target that actually holds certificates.
+- **The db-import route has not been re-run since 2026-07.** Its July proof stands, and its refusal on ineligible estates is freshly verified, but the positive path predates every fix made on 2026-08-11 and several open audit findings target it specifically.
+Treat it as the less-proven route until it gets a fresh homogeneous-D7 drill.
 - **Drupal 6 is untested.** It routes to the per-site path by design; the D6 PHP-pool gating exists in code only so far, and note that a D6 site whose `php56` pool never appears is a per-site FAIL by design, not a warning.